Adventuring Gear Introduction

 “Adventuring Gear” covers a broad range of items commonly purchased by adventurers.
-I’ll cover some important items, but I strongly recommend reading the full text of all of the items in the Player’s Handbook.
-Item descriptions start on page 148 of the Player’s handbook and run through page 153.
+I’ll cover some of the important adventuring gear items, but I strongly recommend reading the full text of all of the items in the Player’s Handbook.
+Adventuring Gear item descriptions start on page 148 of the Player’s handbook and run through page 153.
 The Adventuring Equipment table is on page 150.

 Page 151 of the Player’s Handbook includes the “Equipment Packs” sidebar.
 Equipment packs are included in the starting gear options for each class, but if you’re using the “a la carte” method where you start with gold rather than pre-selected starting gear from your class and background, you can buy equipment packs using your starting gold.
 The sidebar says that some of the packs may be cheaper than buying their parts separately, but I haven’t checked.